 Description: Manually sets a custom column type.
 Most relevant for "enum" when not inferred.

-- binding: status type: enum list: options: "statusEnumSource" # Reference to a source providing enum values value: "statusCode" display: "statusLabel"
+status: type: enum list: options: "statusEnumSource" # Reference to a source providing enum values value: "statusCode" display: "statusLabel"

 format (string, optional)